queenisabaer/wishlist/README.md

 ### Acknowledgments

-- I would like to thank my amazing mentor Brian Macheria for his numerous tips and wonderful assistance during the creation of this project.
+- I would like to thank my amazing mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project.
 -

 **This is for educational use.**